forrest79/phpgsql/docs/db.md

 > Good habit is to use the `connect_timeout` parameter because default value is infinite.

-Pass `TRUE` as the second parameter to force new connection (otherwise, existing connection with the same parameters will be reused).
+Pass `true` as the second parameter to force new connection (otherwise, existing connection with the same parameters will be reused).

 > Personal note: I'm thinking about removing this in the next big release.